 A self-described Rust Belt kid from Ohio.
 Twenty-year resident of Manchester.
 Expert in community economic development.
 Passionate believer in people and ideas.
 Meet Anthony Poore, incoming executive director of New Hampshire Humanities who -- we're thrilled to announce -- will lead our team starting March 1.

 In partnership with NHPBS, short films from Ken Burns’ and Lynn Novick’s PBS documentary, THE VIETNAM WAR, are the basis for a new Humanities to Go program.
 A trained facilitator will present a short video to prompt discussion and reflection about one of the most consequential and divisive events in American history.

 21st U.S. Poet Laureate, Juan Felipe Herrera, will speak at a free public event that includes a poetry reading, performance and conversation, followed by a book signing at the Currier Museum of Art in Manchester on Wednesday, April 11 at 6:30 pm.

 New Hampshire Humanities invites veterans to participate in a free, three-day workshop on storytelling through the art of writing and photography.
 The workshop will be held on March 12, 13, and 14 from 9:00 am to 4:00 pm at the Nackey S. Loeb School of Communications in Manchester.

 There’s so much that needs healing in our world... why are we uncomfortable talking about it?
-New Hampshire Theatre Project is not only talking about these issues—they’ve launched a provocative series, Elephant in the Room, about subjects that we as a society often have difficulty discussing.
-Supported in part by a Community Project Grant, each program in the series includes a playreading and a facilitated discussion among audience members, artists, and a panel of experts on the topic.
+New Hampshire Theatre Project is not only talking about these issues—they’ve launched a provocative series, Elephant in the Room, about topics that we as a society often have difficulty discussing.